 Just as we create estate plans for our eventual demise, we also need to plan ahead for the possibility that we will become sick and unable to make our own medical decisions.
 Medical science has created many miracles, among them the technology to keep patients alive longer, sometimes indefinitely.
 As a result of many well-publicized "right to die" cases, states have made it possible for individuals to give detailed instructions regarding the kind of care they would like to receive should they become terminally ill or are in a permanently unconscious state.
 These instructions fall under the general category of "end-of-life care decision making."
-Depending on the state in which you live, this may take the form of a health care proxy, a medical directive, a living will, or a combination of these.
+Depending on the state in which you live, this may take the form of a medical power of attorney, a living will, or a combination of these.

 In general, a medical power of attorney takes effect only when the principal requires medical treatment and a physician determines that the principal is unable to communicate his or her wishes concerning treatment.
 How this works exactly can depend on the laws of the particular state and the terms of the medical power of attorney itself.
 If the principal later becomes able to express his or her own wishes, he or she will be listened to and the medical power of attorney will have no effect.